vadim-a-yegorov/iOS-Internals-and-Security-Testing/README.md

 - /Applications: Default base for all applications in system.
 - /Developer: If XCode is installed, the default installation point for all developer tools.
-- /Library: Data fi les, help, documentation, and so on for system applications.
+- /Library: Data files, help, documentation, and so on for system applications.
 - /Network: Virtual directory for neighbor node discovery and access.
-- /System: Used for System fi les.
+- /System: Used for System files.
 It contains only a Library subdirectory, but this directory holds virtually every major component of the system, such as frameworks (/System/ Library/Frameworks), kernel modules (/System/Library/Extensions), fonts, and so on.
 - /Users: Home directory for users.
 Every user has his or her own directory created here.
-- /Volumes: Mount point for removable media and network fi le systems.
+- /Volumes: Mount point for removable media and network file systems.
 - /Cores: Directory for core dumps, if enabled.
 Core dumps are created when a process crashes, if the ulimit(1) command allows it, and contain the core virtual memory image of the process.

 ### iOS File System Idiosyncrasies

 From the file system perspective, iOS is very similar to OS X, with the following differences:

-- The fi le system (HFSX) is case-sensitive (unlike OS X’s HFS+, which is case preserving, yet insensitive).
+- The file system (HFSX) is case-sensitive (unlike OS X’s HFS+, which is case preserving, yet insensitive).
 The file system is also encrypted in part.
 - The kernel is already prepackaged with its kernel extensions, as a kernelcache (in /System/Library/Caches/com.apple.kernelcaches).
 Unlike OS X kernel caches (which are compressed images), iOS kernel caches are encrypted Img3.
 - /Applications may be a symbolic link to /var/stash/Applications.
 This is a feature of the jailbreak, not of iOS.
 - There is no /Users, but a /User — which is a symbolic link to /var/mobile